Most fitness myths are harmless, but some can keep you from getting the best out of exercise or at least slow your

-If you don’t have time to spent an hour on a treadmill, try HIIT, which will give you a great workout in 10 to 15 minutes.
+If you don’t have time to spend an hour on a treadmill, try HIIT, which will give you a great workout in 10 to 15 minutes.

 4) When trying to lose weight, cardio must be done early in the morning on an empty stomach

 According to reliable research, exercising on an empty stomach can burn more calories than working out after meals.
 However, it is certainly not essential for fat loss.
 If you want to do your cardio workout first thing in the morning before breakfast, do so.
 If you prefer to do it later in the morning or in the afternoon or evening, that’s fine too.

 If you decide to exercise first thing in the morning, make sure not to skimp on water.
-It can also be a good idea to drink a glass of fresh juice before you start your workout.
+It can also be a good idea to drink a glass of fresh juice before starting your workout.